Why High-Achieving Men Lose Focus | Mark Aylward

 What would I need to let go of to go all in on what actually matters?

 That last question is the accountability move.
 It forces you to see your situation from outside your own blind spots.
+It is the difference between journaling and actually doing the work.

 The Permission You Are Waiting For